 Having trouble downloading the android version?
 Watch this video for instructions.

-ESW Mobile App offers easy access to information contained in the Emergency Skills Workshop Manual published by the Association of Ontario Midwives.
-Users can access step-by-step instructions for management of obstetric emergencies; documentation guidance; and helpful resources including instructional videos, 'how-to' instructions for hands-on clinical skills, equipment lists, algorithms, tables and diagrams to aid in emergency management.
+The ESW Mobile App offers easy access to information contained in the most current Emergency Skills Workshop (ESW) manual published by the AOM.
+Users can access step-by-step instructions for management of obstetric emergencies, documentation guidance, helpful resources, including instructional videos, 'how-to' instructions for hands-on clinical skills, equipment lists, algorithms, tables and diagrams to aid in emergency management.

 This app offers easy access to select content from the Association of Ontario Midwives' Updated Clinical Practice Guideline on Group B Streptococcus: Antepartum, Intrapartum and Postpartum Management of Group B Streptococcus (2022).